 Cristiano Ronaldo: Hotels

-Soccer great Cristiano Ronaldo, the highest-paid athlete in 2017, used his fortune to dive into the hotel industry.
+Soccer great Cristiano Ronaldo, the No. 2 highest-paid athlete in 2020, used his fortune to dive into the hotel industry.
 In a June 2016 interview with Condé Nast Traveler, Ronaldo talked about investing $40 million as part of a partnership with Portugal’s Pestana hotels.
-Ronaldo is starting with four new hotels in Portugal, one in Lisbon and another in his hometown of Madeira.
+Ronaldo has since opened up two hotels in Portugal, one in Lisbon and another in his hometown of Madeira.

-The No. 2 highest-paid athlete in the world and the richest basketball player, LeBron James reportedly bought an East Coast-style mansion in Brentwood, one of the pricier and more exclusive areas in Los Angeles, reported Variety in late 2015.
+The No. 5 highest-paid athlete in the world, LeBron James bought an East Coast-style mansion in Brentwood, one of the pricier and more exclusive areas in Los Angeles, reported Variety in late 2015.
 The $21 million, six-bedroom, seven-bathroom, colonial-style home is 9,350 square feet.
 In addition, James Bought a second home in Brentwood for $23 million in 2017.

 Floyd Mayweather: Rare and Expensive Luxury Cars

-Although Floyd Mayweather is not the richest athlete in the world, he comes pretty close.
-Mayweather, who retired undefeated with a remarkable 50-0 record after beating UFC bad boy Conor McGregor to surpass Rocky Marciano’s record of 49-0.
+Floyd Mayweather retired undefeated with a remarkable 50-0 record after beating UFC bad boy Conor McGregor to surpass Rocky Marciano’s record of 49-0.
 But Mayweather is nearly as famous for posing on social media with everything from piles of cash to $400,000 worth of Hermes handbags.